zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-12-mastering-unity-project-folder-structure-level-0-vcs.markdown

 `Library` – local cache for imported assets, when using external version control system should be completely ignored.

-`obj` and `Temp` – folders for temporary files generated during build, first one used by MonoDevelop, second – by Unity.
+`obj` and `Temp` – folders for temporary files generated during a build, first one used by MonoDevelop, second – by Unity.

 #### Version Control System setup